elvanov/MOGAMUN/README.md

 MOGAMUN uses two information sources: one or more biological networks and the statistical values resulting from a differential expression analysis or any other test that gives as result *p*-values or False Discovery Rates (FDR) associated to genes.

-The first step (out of three) to run MOGAMUN is to set the values for all parameters (e.g. those related to the evolution process, such as crossover and mutation rates), using the `mogamun.init` command.
-To see the full list of parameters, see `?mogamun.init`.
+The first step (out of three) to run MOGAMUN is to set the values for all parameters (e.g. those related to the evolution process, such as crossover and mutation rates), using the `mogamun_init` command.
+To see the full list of parameters, see `?mogamun_init`.

-The second step is to provide the input data (including the path to the biological networks), using the `mogamun.load.data` command.
+The second step is to provide the input data (including the path to the biological networks), using the `mogamun_load_data` command.
 Please note that each biological network must be in a separate file with 2-column format (separated by tabs), and we strongly recommend to replace the dashes with underscores.
-To see the full list of parameters, see `?mogamun.load.data`.
+To see the full list of parameters, see `?mogamun_load_data`.

-The last step is to run MOGAMUN, using the `mogamun.run` command, giving as parameter the path to the folder where the results will be stored.
-See `?mogamun.run` for further details.
+The last step is to run MOGAMUN, using the `mogamun_run` command, giving as parameter the path to the folder where the results will be stored.
+See `?mogamun_run` for further details.

 Be aware that the runnig time of for 500 generations was of approximately 12 hours, in a desk computer with Intel processor i7 at 3.60GHz and 32GB of RAM.